SIG Volunteer Leadership Handbook

 Each SIG is responsible for identifying issues to be considered by the Association in its Strategic Plan.
 Once the Association determines its activities, the SIGs are responsible for those activities as specified in the Association's Strategic Plan.

 Annual Report of SIG Activities

-The SIG Coordinator, in consultation with the Coordinating Committee (CC), must post a complete report of SIG activities by December 31 to the Work Plan library of the All SIG Coordinating Committees Collaboration site.
+The SIG Coordinator, in consultation with the Coordinating Committee (CC), must post a complete report of SIG activities by December 31 to the Work Plan folder of the SIG Coordinating Committee HUB.

 See Annual Report.